Automattic/pym-shortcode/docs/readme.md

 ### I've set a different `pymsrc` option, but now I'm seeing a message in the console

-If a post has multiple instances of the Pym shortcode or block present, and between those different Pym instances there are different source URLs for `Pym.js` specified, then you should expect to see a message like the following in the browser's console when viewing that page:
+If a post has multiple instances of the Pym.js shortcode or block present, and between those different Pym.js instances there are different source URLs for `Pym.js` specified, then you should expect to see a message like the following in the browser's console when viewing that page:

-> Hi Pym user!
+> Hi Pym.js user!
 It looks like your post has multiple values for pymsrc for the blocks and shortcodes in use on this page.
-This may be causing problems for your Pym embeds.
+This may be causing problems for your Pym.js embeds.
 For more details, see https://github.com/INN/pym-shortcode/tree/master/docs#ive-set-a-different-pymsrc-option-but-now-im-seeing-a-message-in-the-console"

 If your server is running with [`WP_DEBUG` set to `true`](https://codex.wordpress.org/WP_DEBUG), then your server console will also contain a message like this: